 Prepositions can be divided into two main types: transitive prepositions and intransitive prepositions.

-Transitive prepositions are prepositions that require a complement to make a complete prepositional phrase; they cannot stand alone as a prepositional phrase.
+Transitive prepositions are prepositions that require a complement to make a complete phrase.
+An example is provided below.

-Notice how “He walked into,” is not a complete sentence.
+Notice how “He walked into” is not a complete sentence.
 Into needs the complement, the room, to make a full phrase.
 Thus, it is classified as a transitive preposition.

 Intransitive prepositions can stand on their own as a full prepositional phrase.
 An example of this kind of preposition is given below.

-If the sentence were to stop immediately after the preposition (“We should go out,” is a complete sentence, and so out is an intransitive preposition in this example.
+If the sentence were to stop immediately after the preposition (“We should go out“), the result is a complete sentence.
+Therefore, out is an intransitive preposition in this example.

 Other kinds of prepositions

-Prepositions can be subdivided further into the following classifications:
+Prepositions can be subdivided further into the following groups:

 Regular prepositions are transitive prepositions which take either a noun phrase, an adjective phrase, an adverb phrase, or another prepositional phrase as a complement.

-Conjunctive prepositions are transitive prepositions which, instead of taking a phrase as a complement, take a full clause as a complement.
+Conjunctive prepositions are transitive prepositions which, instead of taking any kind of phrase as a complement, take an entire independent clause as a complement.

 Differentiating between a regular preposition and a conjunctive preposition is easy.
 Look at the words that come after the preposition.
 If they do not make a full sentence when isolated from the rest of the sentence, the preposition is a regular preposition.
 If the words following a preposition do make a full sentence when isolated, the preposition is a conjunctive preposition.

-Using the examples above, we can see that in is indeed a regular preposition in the example because “My car” is not a full sentence; after is used as a conjunctive preposition in the other example above because “I left the party” is a full sentence.
+Using the examples above, we can see that in is indeed a regular preposition in the example because “my car” is not a full sentence.
+Meanwhile, after is used as a conjunctive preposition in the other example above because “I left the party” is a full sentence.

 Complex prepositions are transitive prepositions that consist of two or more words.
 They can be either regular prepositions or conjunctive prepositions.

-Postpositions are prepositions which, unlike the prepositions that have been discussed so far, come after a complement rather than before it.
+Postpositions are prepositions that come after a complement rather than before it.

-Deverbal prepositions are prepositions which come in either the -ing or -ed form of a verb.
+Deverbal prepositions are prepositions that are found in either the -ing or -ed form of a verb.